Cartabia reform of the civil process: all the critical points - Breaking Latest News

 Everyone called it the government of the best, but in reality – in some respects – it was perhaps that of the worst.
 I’m talking about the Draghi government, the one that – between super green passes and various things – has also completed the reform of both the criminal and civil trials.
 From 28 February of this year, in fact, four months earlier than originally planned, the reform of the civil trial entered into force “Cartabia“, named after the former Minister of Justice of the previous executive.
 On Parliament’s enabling law No. 206/2021, the Draghi government then adopted Legislative Decree No. 149 of 10 October 2022, implementing the parliamentary delegation.
 A few days before the settlement of the Meloni executive.

-To explain the main ones, the lawyer Giuseppe Palma thought about it in his booklet of essential content, published on Amazon only in e-book format, entitled “Criticism of the Cartabia reform of the civil process.
+The lawyer Giuseppe Palma took care of explaining the main ones in his booklet of essential content, published on Amazon only in e-book format, entitled “Criticism of the Cartabia reform of the civil process.
 The main critical aspects “.
 A job to which I too contributed, in the drafting of the common articles, but which the booklet has now made much more effective.
 Certainly minimal work, but above all useful for the legislator and the government to run for cover.
 As it is is, in fact, the reform can not work Sign up for the newsletter